DevPres/Press-the-j/README.md

 My name is Dario, from Rome.
 I'm a jr Full Stack Web Developer :walking:.
-I love the Open source community and philosphy :dancers:. i'm motivated to bring my goals, and i love worg in team! when i shut down my pc, i only want discover world and new book :green_book: and pet my puppies :dog: :cat:
+I love the Open source community and philosphy :dancers:. i'm motivated to bring my goals, and i love work in team! when i shut down my pc, i only want discover world and new book :green_book: and pet my puppies :dog: :cat:

 <div align="center">
   <a href="https://www.linkedin.com/in/dario-presutti-771643b8/" target="_blank" >